AymanMalkawi122/reading-notes/Code 401/SQL Practice/README.md

 # SQL Practice

 ## Summrization
-Relational databases are a powerful and flexible way to store, manage, and analyze large amounts of structured data,also they use SQL (Structured Query Language), With SQL we can perform a wide range of operations on the data, like reading, sorting, filtering, and joining tables together.
+Relational databases are a powerful and flexible way to store, manage, and analyze large amounts of structured data, that uses SQL (Structured Query Language), SQL can perform a wide range of operations on the data, like reading, sorting, filtering, and joining tables together.

-## Compleated Tasks
+## Completed Tasks

 ### Task 1
 ![image](./images/exe1.png)